-Please note, Tapestry (an online platform) will be used for sharing Spotlight Observations points, following Parent Consultation meetings which take place each term.
+Please note, Tapestry (an online platform) will be used for sharing photos and observations at set points in the year.
 There is also the option to contribute to your child's profile, where you can add photos or descriptions of significant moments in your child's development that you would like to share with us.

-IMPACT of our Teaching and Learning
+The IMPACT of our Teaching and Learning